 Jordan is a historical Country and it is a very important Country for both

 Christians and Muslims.
 When Prophet Muhammad started preaching, the first

-country visited outside Saudi Arab was Jordan and met non-Arab Byzantine
+country he visited outside Saudi Arabia was Jordan and met non-Arab Byzantine

 people.
 Many companions of Prophet were martyred here in Jordan.
 The most